Akshatkumar69/odata/Developer's-Guide.md

             * It also creates Redis keys for parsers/retrievers by reading config.
 Could be extended later to query from a service discovery server.
         * `getMmStats`.
 Gets matchmaking queue stats from a retriever
         * `cleanup`.
 Cleans up old jobs from the queue and old telemetry data.
     * `profiler`.
-Selects a randon block of 100 players from the database and requests new Steam player profile data for each.
+Selects a random block of 100 players from the database and requests new Steam player profile data for each.
     * `scanner`: Reads the Steam sequential API to find the latest matches to add/parse.
         * Runs `buildSets` prior to start to ensure we have the latest trackedPlayers so we don't leak matches.
         * If a match is found passing the criteria for parse (`leagueid>0` or contains player in `trackedPlayers` set), `insertMatch` is called.